 Think being a stay-at-home mom is for the June Cleaver era?
 Think again.
-A new study recently revealed that the number of stay at home moms is currently at an all time high -- and many of these women are far from the A-line skirt-clad, vacuum-in-hand ladies some people still bring to mind when hearing the phrase "stay-at-home mom."
+The number of stay at home moms is currently at an all time high -- and many of these women are far from the A-line skirt-clad, vacuum-in-hand ladies some people still bring to mind when hearing the phrase "stay-at-home mom."
 Some of these moms are home because they "opted out" of their high-powered, well-paying jobs.
 Some of these moms are home because they have to be.
 Some of these moms are home simply because they want to be.
 The main thing: It's none of our business why they aren't working, and we should all keep our traps shut.

 Here, 11 things never to say to a stay-at-home mom (SAHM).

 1. Are you afraid that you're setting your career back a zillion years?
 First off, are we all in agreement that this is just a rude comment in general?
 If someone took a year off to work on a novel, would they be asked the same question?
 (Okay, maybe they would, but would it be in the same condescending tone?)
 Maybe some SAHMs are worried about the effects their decision will have on their careers, maybe some aren't.
 Bottom line: If you're not a really close friend, it's kinda none of your business.

 2. What do you do all day?
 Wouldn't it be great if all SAHMs just started giving answers like, "Oh, you know, get my nails done, go shopping, see my trainer.
 The usual."

 3. So ... you leech off your husband, eh?
 Okay, while it's likely that no one has ever been that rude (dear lord, we hope not!), comments about other people's money are just ... no. And that includes the ol' "Do you have to ask your husband before spending money" remarks.
 Not cool.